-All students, including transfers from other colleges, are encouraged to complete a placement examination (see "Placement Examination" information on page 27).
+All students, including transfers from other colleges, are encouraged to complete placement (see "Placement Examination" information on page 28).
 Transfer students must have a 2.0 grade point average (GPA) in associate degree level course work, have a 2.0 GPA in Yuba Community College District associate degree level course work and have completed 12 units of associate degree level course work from Woodland Community College in order to graduate.